Lforest12345/LLM-powered-APR-Robustness/README.md

   ```

-### Experimental results。
+### Experimental results.
 After you have all the test cases, first perform the patch correctness test as Step `Verify that the LLM generated the correct patch`.

 #### Experimental results of different RQs:

 - Configuration Variables

-  The corresponding code file is `analysis_Defects4J.py`, which located in the `Analysis` directory.
+  The corresponding code file is `analysis_Defects4J.py`, which located in the `Evaluation` directory.
 Before running the code, please modify the following variables according to your requirements:

   * `root_directory `: The path of the output directory of the validation results.
   * `result_file`: The path to store the txt file that counts the results of each RQ.